Synthetixio/synthetix/docs/contracts/Synthetix.md

 ???+ info "A Note on Price Motion"
     The value of $\text{lockedSnx}$ depends on the current ($\pi$) and previous ($\pi'$) prices being reported by the oracle, and the issuance ratio ($\rho$).

-    If we consider a situation where the synth supply has not changed in the time period under consideration, then ownership percentages do not change even if prices do.
-Further assuming that there is only a single synth circulating, and so debt balances correspond to the same number of synths, but perhaps not the same value.
+    If we consider a situation where the synth supply has not changed in the time period under consideration, then ownership fractions do not change even if prices do.
+Further assuming that there is only a single synth circulating, debt balances correspond to the same number of synths, although perhaps not the same value.

     In such a situation, we can think of each user having issued a particular quantity of synths.
 This quantity depends on the prices of synths and SNX at the time of issuance.